CharlesSBL/RTS_full_Game/README.md

 *Concept visualization of opposing armies clashing on a desert battlefield*

+The AI like Chatgpt and etc been only used to geenrate a README.md file (The documentation), The game itself is hand written.

 ## Overview
 A real-time 2D battle simulator showcasing autonomous warriors from opposing armies (Blue vs Red) with strategic combat behaviors.
 Built with TypeScript and Canvas API, this project demonstrates: